IBMStreams/endpoint-monitor/README.md

 ### 6. Create a Route

 Create a route where the service is exposed.
-Use the Openshift Console and use menue:
+Use the Openshift Console and use menu:
 ```
 Networking -> Routes -> Create Route
 ```
-Chose you created service with `${NAME}` and choose as TLS Termination `Passthrough`.
+Choose your created service with `${NAME}` and choose as TLS Termination `Passthrough`.
 Public hostname for the route.
 If not specified, a hostname is generated.

 ## URL mapping